Charity Anderson: Early life and family

 Charity Anderson was born and raised in Springville, Utah.
 She is the daughter of Wylie and Tresa Anderson and has nine brothers and sisters.
 She is a member of The Church of Jesus Christ of Latter-Day Saints.
 Her mother studied dance at Brigham Young University and opened a small dance studio in her home in 1996.
 As of 2014, her mother's Charisma Dance Studio employed 14 instructors and had 300 students.
 Charity and five of her 10 siblings dance competitively.

 Charity graduated from Springville High School in 2018.

 Dancing career

 From the ages of 8 to 12, Anderson competed in ballroom dance with same-age partner Andres Peñate; the pair won the title of National Preteen Champions.
 She has also danced competitively with her older brother Landon; the duo won both the 2019 and 2020 United States National Amateur Cabaret Championships.
-She trains at the Center Stage dance studio in Orem.
+She trained at her mother's studio (Charisma Studio in Springville UT) where she currently teaches and choreographs.